CSCfi/csc-user-guide/docs/cloud/rahti2/networking.md

     The egress IP of Rahti 2 might change in the future.
 For example, if several versions of Rahti 2 are run in parallel each will have a different IP.
 Or if a major change in the underlining network infrastructure happens.

-## Using Ingress IPs in Projects
+## Using LoadBalancer Service Type with Dedicated IPs

-Ingress IPs in Rahti 2 provide a way for external traffic to access services running within a project.
-This feature allows you to expose services to the outside world using a specific IP address, ensuring that users can interact with your applications.
-To enable and use an Ingress IP within your Rahti 2 project, you must submit a request to the service desk (`servicedesk@csc.fi`).
-This process requires you to includes the following details:
+The dedicated IPs provide a way for inbound traffic to access services running within a project in Rahti 2.
+This feature allows you to expose services to the internet using a specific IP address, ensuring that users or external services can interact with your applications.
+To enable and use a dedicated IP within your Rahti 2 project, you must submit a request to the service desk (`servicedesk@csc.fi`).
+This process requires you to include the following details:

 - **Project Name**: Provide the exact name of the Rahti 2 project that requires the Ingress IP.